 Some Barnes & Noble Starbucks in New York City are using these creamers with the handle and lever - much better.
 Now, Starbucks needs to invest in some custom-made vinyl stickers that convey the contents and fit the new design motif of their stores.
 Above right: another way to solve the problem.

-Ways to make Starbucks better
+Ways to make Starbucks better, more user-centered

 Design a simpler app - see details above.